neverix/rlhf-trojan-2024-cod/README.md

 * Third model is geographical? ("Country", "Map", "Flag", "Київ", "France", "Berlin")
 * Fifth model is also programming?
 Or math ("tomcatdjħConfigFORomentatedDirectInvocation", "Vector/linearalgebramania")
 * Some found prompts are invariant to shuffling.
 SUDO isn't though.
 Neither are the shorter prompts.
 Do prompts become BoW after a certain length?
+* Model 1's rewards have a higher scale and it's possible to go a lot lower.
+Should I try to squeeze more juice out of it?

 ## Algorithms
 Prompt search: